HackerUjjawal/ScanWise/README.md

 ## Description

 ScanWise is an automated security scanning tool that combines multiple popular security scanning tools into a single, easy-to-use interface.
-Developed by Ujjawal Tripathi, this tool streamlines the process of conducting security assessments by providing a centralized platform for running various types of scans.
+Developed by Ujjawal Kumar Tripathi, this tool streamlines the process of conducting security assessments by providing a centralized platform for running various types of scans.

 ## Features